 Email is a low bandwidth communication channel.
 And this means that it’s hard to get across what we mean without misunderstanding.
 In an email, no one can tell if you’re smiling.
 You can’t acknowledge a change of mind, or moderate your language when you detect frustration on the other end.

 And that’s why I have the “two email rule”.
-Whenever I find myself reading or writing a third email on a topic, I know I need to escalate to bandwidth.
+Whenever I find myself reading or writing a third email on a topic, I know I need to escalate to bandwidth – send an IM, call them, book a meeting.
 Obviously, in distributed teams, or during lockdown, this is hard.
 But it’s necessary.